 Customers are finding value right away with Einstein Search

-Einstein Search is currently in pilot and is already providing value for our customers.
+Einstein Search is already providing value for our customers, and is going live in June 2021.
 Brands including iHeartMedia and MightyHive are using Einstein Search to spend less time sifting through data and more time building customer relationships.
-“MightyHive is a global digital media consultancy with over 300 employees using Salesforce, and we are excited about the new Einstein Search capabilities," said Laurent Farci, Director of Global CRM & Enterprise Solutions.
-"It tailors results to individual users, and significantly reduces the number of clicks to provide immediate access to needed information.”
+“MightyHive is a global digital media consultancy with over 300 employees using Salesforce, and we are excited about the new Einstein Search capabilities,” said Laurent Farci, Director of Global CRM & Enterprise Solutions.
+“It tailors results to individual users, and significantly reduces the number of clicks to provide immediate access to needed information.”

-This feature is available to orgs with an Unlimited, Enterprise, or Performance Edition license.
+This feature is available to orgs with an Unlimited, Enterprise, Professional, or Performance Edition license.
+(Essentials coming soon).